bwoody3142/FullCourtAnalytics/Documentation/User.md

 - To add a player to the roster, fill out the first name, last name, age, height, weight, grade, and number of the player.
 - Once everything is filled, then click "Add Player", to add them to the roster.
 - You can add as many players as you'd like.
+- A "Remove Player" button will be next to every player you have added to the roster.
+- Click the "Remove Player" button that's next to the player you want delete.
 - If you would like to go back to the admin page hit the "Back" button.
 - If you would like to sign out hit the "Sign Out" button.